(586) 277-1069

 Common questions about water damage reconstruction in Macomb County.

 Yes, homeowners insurance covers reconstruction as part of restoring your property to its pre-loss condition after a covered water damage event.
 This includes drywall, flooring, cabinets, painting, trim, and other finishes that were damaged.
-Prime Restoration of Macomb prepares detailed Xactimate estimates — the same software your insurance adjuster uses — and coordinates directly with your carrier to ensure the full reconstruction scope is approved and covered.
+Prime Restoration prepares detailed Xactimate estimates — the same software your insurance adjuster uses — so you have accurate paperwork to submit to your insurance carrier.

-Yes, Prime Restoration of Macomb pulls all required building permits for reconstruction work in Macomb County municipalities.
+Yes, Prime Restoration pulls all required building permits for reconstruction work in Macomb County municipalities.
 Permits are required for structural repairs, electrical work, plumbing work, and other code-regulated improvements.
 Work performed without proper permits can create problems with your insurance claim, home sale, and safety.
-Our licensed builders ensure all work is permitted, inspected, and compliant with Michigan building codes and local municipal requirements.
+We ensure all work is permitted, inspected, and compliant with Michigan building codes and local municipal requirements through qualified, insured trade partners.

 Homeowners insurance typically covers reconstruction to restore your property to its pre-loss condition after a covered water damage event.
 This includes drywall, flooring, cabinetry, painting, trim, and other materials that match what you had before the damage.
-If hidden damage is discovered during reconstruction — which is common when opening walls — supplemental claims can be filed for additional work.
-Prime Restoration of Macomb prepares Xactimate estimates in the format insurance adjusters require and negotiates with your carrier to ensure the full scope is covered.
+If hidden damage is discovered during reconstruction — which is common when opening walls — supplemental documentation can be prepared for your claim.
+Prime Restoration prepares Xactimate estimates in the format insurance adjusters use so you have accurate paperwork to submit to your carrier.

-Choose a contractor who holds a valid Michigan builder license, carries proper insurance, uses Xactimate estimating software compatible with your insurance carrier, and has experience specifically with water damage reconstruction.
+Choose a contractor who is properly insured and bonded, uses Xactimate estimating software compatible with your insurance carrier, and has experience specifically with water damage reconstruction.
 Ideally, use the same company that handled your mitigation to avoid handoff delays and disputes between contractors.
 Verify references, check online reviews, and confirm they pull required building permits.
-Prime Restoration of Macomb is a licensed Michigan builder that handles mitigation and reconstruction under one roof, eliminating coordination headaches.
+Prime Restoration handles mitigation and reconstruction under one roof, eliminating coordination headaches.

 The scope of reconstruction after major water damage can include replacing drywall and insulation in affected walls, installing new flooring throughout damaged rooms, rebuilding cabinetry and countertops in kitchens and bathrooms, replacing baseboards, crown molding, and trim, repainting, repairing or replacing electrical wiring and outlets, and addressing any plumbing issues.
 In severe cases, structural framing may also need repair.
-Prime Restoration of Macomb documents the complete scope with your insurance adjuster before work begins to ensure full coverage approval.
+Prime Restoration documents the complete scope in Xactimate before work begins so you have accurate paperwork to submit to your insurance carrier.

 Learn more about water damage reconstruction and water damage restoration.